MicrosoftDocs/visualstudio-docs/mac/customizing-the-ide.md

 Auto-hidden pads are docked to the sides of the workspace making them easily accessible when they are required.
 Hovering over the pad will display it again, and it will be hidden when the mouse and keyboard focus leaves it.

-### Organizing Layouts
+### Organizing layouts

 The pads which are displayed at any time are dependent on the current context.
-For example when using the visual designer, the toolbox and property grid pads are most important; when debugging, it is useful to have the debugger pads for viewing the stack and locals.
+For example, when using the visual designer, the toolbox and property grid pads are most important; when debugging, it is useful to have the debugger pads for viewing the stack and locals.

 The state of the open pads is represented by a *layout*.
 The layouts can be  switched manually through the View menu, as illustrated below, or it will be switched automatically when you carry out an action, such as debugging, or opening a Storyboard:

 ![Selecting new Layouts](media/customizing-the-ide-image6b.png)

-There is always one active layout and any change you make in a layout, such as adding or repositioning a pad will only change the active layout.
-Once you close Visual Studio for Mac the changes you have made will not be saved.
+There is always one active layout and any change you make in a layout, such as adding or repositioning a pad, will only change the active layout.
+Once you close Visual Studio for Mac, the changes you have made will not be saved.

-However, it is possible create a new layout by using the **View > Save Current Layout…** menu item.
+However, it is possible to create a new layout by using the **View > Save Current Layout…** menu item.
 This will add your current layout to the menu so that you can select it at any time:

 ![Save Current Layout](media/customizing-the-ide-image6a.png)